Ilakiya-Emily05/Ilakiya-Emily05/README.md

 **To harness technology for real-world impact.**

-My primary interests lie in applying intelligent systems to **sustainability, climate resilience, and biodiversity protection**, because progress without responsibility is just noise.
+My work focuses on **sustainability, climate resilience, and biodiversity protection**, because progress without responsibility is just noise.

 Beyond academics, I actively volunteer with **NSS**, **Youth for Climate**, and the **Global Youth Biodiversity Network**, working at the intersection of **technical innovation and environmental advocacy**.

 At heart, I’m a strategist.
 I enjoy systems, patterns, and quiet problem-solving.
-Chess sharpens my thinking, badminton keeps me grounded, painting fuels creativity, and poetry allows me to explore the convergence of **logic, nature, and emotion**.
+Chess sharpens my thinking, badminton keeps me grounded, painting fuels creativity, and poetry lets me explore the convergence of **logic, nature, and emotion**.

----
+⋆｡˚ ✩ ⋆｡˚ ✩

 ## 🛠️ Projects